Table of Contents Hide

 In this article, I will discuss Flag limit, flag and pole pattern, FTR (fail to return).
 By understanding these terms, one will be able to read the market.
 How does the price move?
 Hidden Orders?
 Path of IT’s (Institutional Traders)?
 I will cover all these above terms in this article.

 Most of the traders are not able to understand the difference between the flag limit and ftr.
 I will also clarify this concept.
 First, we will discuss the flag limit.
 So what’s Flag Limit (FL)?
-Flag limit is the Base or Area where the market will decide its direction either to go up or down.
+The flag limit is the Base or Area where the market will decide its direction either to go up or down.
 By seeing the chart below, you will be able to understand the concept behind it like price looking for a direction.
 Simply RBR and DBD form flag limit.

 Price moves from one flag limit to the next flag limit.
 Engulf of flag limit indicates that price will move to the next flag limit to fulfill hidden orders.
 Flag limits are drawn by horizontal Zone.
 The highest Price of this base zone is called the upper flag limit and the lowest price of the base zone is called the Lower Flag limit.
-I have drawn flag limit in the chart below where it will be easy to understand the concept behind the flag limit.
+I have drawn a flag limit in the chart below where it will be easy to understand the concept behind the flag limit.

 - Upper Flag Limit (UFL)